Global Positioning Systems Directorate

-The United States Space Force's Global Positioning Systems Directorate is a unit of the Space and Missile Systems Center located at Los Angeles AFB, California.
+The United States Space Force's Global Positioning Systems Directorate is a unit of Space Systems Command located at Los Angeles AFB, California.

 Mission

 To develop, produce and maintain the fleet of Global Positioning System satellites, their associated ground control equipment, and end-user technologies.
 The day-to-day operations of the GPS network are handled by the 50th Space Wing.